 - Automake version 1.15 (or later)

 - GOTCHA version 1.0.4 (or later)

-- Margo version 0.9.6 and its dependencies:
+- Margo version 0.13.1 and its dependencies:

 - Argobots version 1.1 (or later)

-- Mercury version 2.0.1 to 2.1
+- Mercury version 2.2.0 (or later)

 - libfabric (avoid versions 1.13 and 1.13.1) or bmi

 - JSON-C

 - OpenSSL

 Important: Margo uses pkg-config to ensure it compiles and links correctly with all of its dependencies' libraries.
-When building manually, you'll need to set the PKG_CONFIG_PATH environment variable to include the paths of the directories containing the .pc files for Mercury, Argobots, and Margo.
+When building manually, you'll need to set the PKG_CONFIG_PATH environment variable to include the paths of the directories containing the .pc files for Margo, Mercury, Argobots, and OpenSSL.